 4) Who is being included in the study?

-Patients may be included in this study if they have COVID-19 confirmed by a laboratory test for coronavirus (or considered likely by their doctors), and are in hospital.
-Patients will not be included if the attending doctor thinks there is a particular reason why none of the study treatments are suitable.
+Patients may be included in this study if they have COVID-19 and/or influenza pneumonia confirmed by a laboratory test, and are in hospital.
+Patients will not be included if the attending doctor thinks none of the study treatments are suitable for them.

 5) What happens next if I agree to be included in this study?

 If you decide to join, you will be asked to sign the consent form.
 Next, brief details identifying you and answering a few questions about your health and medical conditions will be entered into a computer.
-Women of child-bearing potential will have a pregnancy test.
-The computer will then allocate you at random (like rolling a dice) to one of the possible treatment options.
-In all cases this will include the usual standard of care for your hospital and it may also include an additional treatment.
-Neither you nor your doctors can choose which of these options you will be allocated.
+If you are a woman of child-bearing potential, you will have a pregnancy test.
+The computer will then allocate you at random (like rolling a dice) to one (or sometimes more) of the possible treatment options, depending on what illness you have and what your doctors think is suitable.
+In all cases this will include the usual standard of care for your hospital and it may also include additional treatment.
+Neither you nor your doctors can choose which of these treatments you will be allocated.

-Additional information about your health will be recorded and entered into the study computer but no additional visits will be required after you leave the hospital.
-Information about your health (both prior to, during, and after the study) may be obtained about you from medical records or databases (including NHS Digital, Public Health England, other equivalent bodies, and genetic or other research databases if you have provided samples to them) so that the study team can get more detailed or longer term information about the effects of the study treatments on your health for up to 10 years after the end of your participation.
+Additional information about your health will be recorded and entered into the study computer.
+No additional visits will be required after you leave the hospital.
+Information about your health (before, during, and after the study) may be obtained from medical records or databases (including NHS Digital, Public Health England, other equivalent bodies, and genetic or other research databases if you have provided samples to them) so that the study team can get more detailed or longer term information about the effects of the study treatments on your health for up to 10 years after your discharge.
 We may write to you to tell you about the trial periodically, but you will be able to opt-out of these communications if you prefer.
 Your GP may be informed of any issues relevant to your participation in the trial.

 6) What are the possible benefits of being in the study?